New Consultation Program Offered to Providers

 NASCAR Plaza550 South Caldwell St., Suite 1500, Charlotte, NC 28202

-Gateway Gallery at The Enrichment Center in Winston-Salem, N.C., openED an exhibition and art sale called “Buy Some Cheer” on November 10.
-The exhibit will be on display through January 12, 2018.
+Gateway Gallery at The Enrichment Center in Winston-Salem, N.C., opened a new exhibition and art sale called “Space and Beyond” on January 19.
+The exhibit will be on display through March 16.

 Gateway Gallery has nearly 1,300 square feet of exhibit and sales space, featuring a variety of one-of-a-kind art pieces created by students at The Enrichment Center, who are called the Artists of Gateway Studios.
 These artists work in the tradition of self-taught and outsider artists, creating original paintings, digital photographs, ceramic and multi-media pieces.
 Community artists are invited to show their work in conjunction with original creations by the Artists of Gateway Studios, who receive commissions from their gallery sales.

-The "Buy Some Cheer" show and sale will feature original works of art, fine crafts, cards, ornaments and gift items for holiday gift giving.
-Along with the Artists of Gateway Studios, participating artists will be Kandy Jacks, Residents of Milling Manor, Keith Hobgood, Bruce White and Vickie Clontz.
+The "Space and Beyond" show and sale will feature original works of art, fine crafts, cards and other items.
+Along with the Artists of Gateway Studios, Beth Blair will be the participating artist.

 The event also will include live music featuring the Enrichment Center Percussion Ensemble and refreshments by the Center’s Culinary Arts Students.